ashwinbabu888/Discord-Bot/README.md

 !ping - Returns your current device's ping in ms !8ball + question - Returns your question as well as an answer to it (much like a Magic 8Ball) !clear # - Clears the inputted number of messages (including the clear statement); defaults to 5 messages without an inputted number
-!kick @name#0000 - Kicks the inputted member from the server !ban @name#0000 - Bans the inputted member from the server
+!kick @name#0000 reason - Kicks the inputted member from the server and writes the inputted reason in the server audit logs !ban @name#0000 reason - Bans the inputted member from the server and writes the inputted reason in the server audit logs
 ```